A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: mmWave radar-enabled device-free localization and sensing

 \textbf{PointNet and PointConv} --- Images are represented through dense regular grids of points, whereas point clouds are irregular and also unordered.
 For these reasons, using the convolution operation with them can be difficult.
 Pointnet~\cite{qi2017pointnet} is a deep neural network which uses unordered 3D (graph) point clouds as input.
 The applications of PointNets are object classification and semantic segmentation.
 An extension of this network is Pointnet++~\cite{qi2017pointnet++}, where the PointNet architecture is recursively applied on a nested partitioning of the given point cloud.
 PointNet++ can identify local features on a greater contextual scale.
 The key reason of using such architecture is to make the extracted features {\it permutation invariant} with respect to the input signal.
 Along the same lines, in~\cite{pointconv2019} the convolution filter is extended into a new operation, called PointConv, which can be effectively applied to point clouds to build convolutional neural networks.
 These new network layers can be used to perform translation-invariant and permutation-invariant convolutions (and obtain invariant features) on any point set in the 3D space.
 These qualities are especially important for radar point clouds.
-When tracking people or objects from radar data, being rotation invariant is relevant as the traits that we want to capture about the target (movement of limbs, body shape, etc.) do not depend on their orientation in space.\\ \textbf{Use with \ac{mmw} radar signals:} In the recent papers~\cite{pegoraro2021-point-clouds} and~\cite{mmgait2020}, novel Pointnet based \acp{nn} are presented to track and identify people from point clouds obtained by \ac{mmw} radars.
+When tracking people or objects from radar data, being rotation invariant is relevant as the traits that we want to capture about the target (movement of limbs, body shape, etc.) do not depend on their orientation in space.

+\textbf{Use with \ac{mmw} radar signals:} In the recent papers~\cite{pegoraro2021-point-clouds} and~\cite{mmgait2020}, novel Pointnet based \acp{nn} are presented to track and identify people from point clouds obtained by \ac{mmw} radars.
 We remark that \ac{mmw} systems can either operate on dense radar Doppler maps, or on point clouds which can be derived from these dense maps by only retaining the most significant (strongest) reflections.
 Point clouds are less informative, as some information is lost when moving from dense to sparse representations, but are on the other hand easier to store, transmit and their processing is also lighter.
-For these reasons, algorithms that operate on sparse point clouds are particularly appealing and are gaining momentum.\\
+For these reasons, algorithms that operate on sparse point clouds are particularly appealing and are gaining momentum.